gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 ## H4 EAD Eligibility

-Principal H1b nonimmigrant should be a primary beneficiary of an approved Form I-140 Immigration petition.
+Principal H1b non-immigrant should be a primary beneficiary of an approved Form I-140 Immigration petition.
 H4 dependent spouses of such individuals are eligible to apply for EAD.

 Even if you are currently not on H4 visa, but planning to change status from other visa types you may be eligible.
 For example, H1 to H4 EAD applications can be concurrently applied.
 USCIS also allows concurrent filing of F1 to H4 EAD change of status.